-- (a) sell and liquidate the assets of the Partnership and pay or compromise the liabilities of the Partnership; - (b) place in escrow a cash reserve fund for contingent liabilities, in an amount determined by the liquidating trustee to be appropriate for such reserve fund, to be held for such period as the liquidating trustee regards as reasonable and then to be distributed pursuant to subsections (c) and (d) below; - (c) pay the General Partner the amount of any costs, expenses or other amounts which the General Partner is entitled to receive from the Partnership; and - (d) distribute the remaining assets, including proceeds of sale, to the Limited Partners pro rata based on the number units of the Partnership held.
+- (a) sell and liquidate the assets of the Partnership and pay or compromise the liabilities of the Partnership; - (b) place in escrow a cash reserve fund for contingent liabilities, in an amount determined by the liquidating trustee to be appropriate for such reserve fund, to be held for such period as the liquidating trustee regards as reasonable and then to be distributed pursuant to subsections (c) and (d) below; - pay the General Partner the amount of any costs, expenses or other amounts which the General Partner is entitled to receive from the Partnership; and - (d) distribute the remaining assets, including proceeds of sale, to the Limited Partners pro rata based on the number units of the Partnership held.

 No Limited Partner shall be entitled to a return, or to demand a return, of any portion of such Limited Partner's capital contribution or entitled to any distribution or allocation in respect of Preferred LP Units except as otherwise provided in the Partnership Agreement.
-No Limited Partner will have the right to demand or receive a return of any capital contributions in respect of Preferred LP Units in a form other than cash, but nothing in the Partnership Agreement prohibits a return of any capital contributions in respect of Preferred LP Units in a form other than cash but nothing in the Partnership Agreement prohibits a return of any capital contributions in respect of Preferred LP Units in a form other than cash if pursuant to a unanimous written request of the Limited Partners.
+No Limited Partner will have the right to demand or receive a return of any capital contributions in respect of Preferred LP Units in a form other than cash, but nothing in the Partnership Agreement prohibits a return of any capital contributions in respect of Preferred LP Units in a form other than cash if pursuant to a unanimous written request of the Limited Partners.